YARC-Official/YARG/docs/song_sync.md

 ## 5. How the Model Works

-To eliminate these oscillations, YARG implements a predictive control structure in [BufferedPlaybackTimeline.cs](file:///c:/Users/Phil/Development/YARG/Assets/Script/Audio/Bass/BufferedPlaybackTimeline.cs).
+To eliminate these oscillations, YARG implements a predictive control structure in [BufferedPlaybackTimeline.cs](../Assets/Script/Audio/Bass/BufferedPlaybackTimeline.cs).

 Instead of using the raw position from BASS directly, it calculates a delay-free **Control Position**:
+$$
-$$ \text{ControlPosition} = \text{Raw BASS Position} + (\text{Commanded Integral} - \text{Buffered Integral}) $$
+\mathrm{ControlPosition} = \mathrm{RawBassPosition} + (\mathrm{CommandedIntegral} - \mathrm{BufferedIntegral})
+$$

-The [BufferedPlaybackTimeline](file:///c:/Users/Phil/Development/YARG/Assets/Script/Audio/Bass/BufferedPlaybackTimeline.cs) stores a history of speed changes and calculates two positions by integrating the speed rates over time:
+The [BufferedPlaybackTimeline](../Assets/Script/Audio/Bass/BufferedPlaybackTimeline.cs) stores a history of speed changes and calculates two positions by integrating the speed rates over time:
 1. **`_commandedRateHistory` (Commanded Integral):** Integrates the commanded speed rates assuming they take effect **immediately**.
 2. **`_bufferedRateHistory` (Buffered Integral):** Integrates the commanded speed rates assuming they take effect **after the dead time delay** (e.g., `now + tempoLatency` for speed changes, or `now + startupLatency` when starting/resuming).